420factorauthentication/css-clean/src/readme/main.md

     cssclean input.css config.json --line_break=80

 ## Programmatic Usage
-css-clean exports a single function, which takes a JSON object that includes the string to process and configurable options.
+css-clean exports a single function, which takes a JSON object that includes the string to process and can include configurable options.

+Options in programmatic usage are the same as options in command line usage, except in camel case instead of underscore format.

-    var cleanCss = require("css-clean-fork")
+    var cleanCss = require("css-clean-fork");
+    var example1 = cleanCss({css: "string"});
-    var output   = cleanCss({
+    var example2 = cleanCss({
-      css       : String,
+      css       : "string",
-      lineBreak : Number,      // Optional, default is 80
+      lineBreak : 80,
-      tabSize   : Number,      // Optional, default is 2
+      tabSize   : 4,
-      tabChar   : ' ' or '\t'  // Optional, default is ' ' })
+      tabChar   : "space"
+    });